 - A common tool used by companies to evaluate software engineering applicants, HackerRank offers practice questions in the environment that people will likely be tested in.

-- CodinGame, Codewars and CodeSignal use challenges to gamify interview practice problems.
+- Likewise, CodinGame, Codewars and CodeSignal use challenges to gamify interview practice problems.

 - Software engineers can use the tracks offered by Educative to brush up on skills or practice for specific-language interviews.